Update on the situation with regard to COVID-19

 36,000 boxes for distributing meals

 Cascades has teamed up with Tablée des Chefs, an organization that recovers surplus food and cooks meals for those most in need.
-The organization plans to distribute almost 1.6 million meals over the coming weeks.
-Cascades will provide approximately 36,000 boxes from our Victoriaville plant in Québec.
+The organization has already distributed more than 1.8 million meals and expects to reach 2 million over the coming weeks.
+Cascades has provided approximately 36,000 boxes from our Victoriaville plant in Québec.

 Cascades Recovery+ working with FoodLink